jatin69/srijan-2019/articles/darkweb.md

 >Interestingly, 39% of sites interrogated were unlinked, meaning they were extremely difficult to find.

-To sum up, darkweb allows you to access the internet without a face.
-It's something similar to the incognito window in your browser.
-However, this anonymity has degraded the reputation of the darkweb and has made it a lawless-digital-no-man-land .
+To sum up, Dark web allows you to access the internet without a face.
+However, this anonymity has degraded the reputation of  dark web and has made it a lawless-digital-no-man's-land .
 People consider this section of the web unsafe as no one can be caught hold of.
-But 'darkweb' isn't that gloomy for users.
-It's up to you how you use it.
+But 'darkweb' isn't all gloomy for users.
+How you is it makes the difference.